 A concerted, cross-industry effort has led the ATSC to publish DTV receiver performance guidelines.
 A/74, "Recommended Practice: Receiver Performance Guidelines," is the result of a collaboration of broadcasters, consumer electronics manufacturers, semiconductor manufacturers and other ATSC members.

+This recommended practice provides performance guidelines for receiver sensitivity, multiple signal overload, phase noise, selectivity and multipath.
+The document also suggests the use of the antenna-control interface CEA-909 developed by the Consumer Electronics Association, which facilitates automatic control of antenna parameters.
 Recommended Practice A/74 addresses the front-end portion of a DTV receiver.
 The performance guidelines in the document are intended to ensure reliable reception.
 Guidelines for interference rejection are based on the FCC planning factors that were used to analyze coverage and interference for the initial DTV channel allotments.
 Guidelines for sensitivity and multipath handling reflect field-testing undertaken by ATTC, MSTV, NAB and receiver manufacturers.

 As covered within A/74, the front-end includes all circuitry from the antenna through the process of forward error correction (FEC) that is associated with recovery and demodulation of the 8-VSB signal (see Fig. 1).
 The output of the receiver front-end is the input to the transport layer decoder.